fluree/docs.flur.ee/src/content/0.15.0/docs/schema/identity.md

 `_rule/predicates` | `[string]`| (optional) A multi-cardinality list of predicates this rule applies to.
 The special glob character `*` can be used to indicate all predicates (wildcard).
 `_rule/fns` | `[ref]` | (required) Multi-cardinality reference to `_fn` subject.
 See the [functions](/docs/schema/functions) for all possible functions.
 `_rule/ops` | `[tag]` | (required) Multi-cardinality tag of action(s) this rule applies to.
 Current tags supported are `query` for query/read access, `transact` for transact/write access, and `all` for all operations.
-`_rule/errorMessage` | `string` | (optional) If this rule prevents a transaction from executing, this optional error message can be returned to the client instead of the default error message (which is intentionally generic to limit insights into the database configuration).
+`_rule/errorMessage` | `string` | (optional) If this rule prevents a transaction from executing, this optional error message can be returned to the client instead of the default error message (which is intentionally generic to limit insights into the ledger configuration).